-Table 10A-30 and Figure 10A-2 show underutilized sites in the City suitable for residential development.
-In preparing this list, the City analyzed all developed sites in the City for potential addition of residential units.
-Table 10A-30 represents the results of this analysis after deleting sites considered unlikely to be developed with additional housing units in the planning period.
-The City includes 10.146 parcels, including vacant parcels (as of January 12, 2022).
+In preparing the underutilized sites list, the City analyzed all developed sites in the City for potential addition of residential units. represents the results of this analysis after deleting sites considered unlikely to be developed with additional housing units in the planning period.
+The City includes 10,146 parcels, including vacant parcels (as of January 12, 2022).

 The first step in the process of analyzing these 10,146 parcels was to remove residentially designated land with existing development, unless the parcel was clearly well short of the maximum allowed density on the site.
-In total, 11 residentially zoned parcels (two of which are split zoned with commercial) are included in the underutilized sites inventory.
+In total, nine residentially zoned parcels (one of which is split zoned with commercial) are included in the underutilized sites inventory.

 The second step in the underutilized sites analysis was to remove all parcels that do not allow residential development (i.e., parcels zoned CI, VS, I-BP, IG, IS, OS-AR, OS-PR, or P-QP).
 Sites zoned CG were also removed because of the limited housing potential on those sites.
-The only residential uses currently allowed in the CG zone are large residential care facilities as part of a mixed-use development.
-However, sites that qualify under SB 6 (2022) that would otherwise not allow housing were included, at densities consistent with State law.
+The only residential uses allowed under existing zoning regulations in the CG zone are large residential care facilities as part of a mixed-use development.
+Based on the allowable General Plan densities, these zones have capacity for approximately 7,400 additional dwelling units.
+However, many of these sites have some attributes that could discourage development in the short term.
+Additionally, sites that qualify under SB 6 (2022) that would otherwise not allow housing were included, at densities consistent with State law.